Last Updated January, 2022

 Side note: Another thing about Bergen is the number of tolls in a city.
 There are lots of them but the majority is in the South.
 That is another way the authorities restrict incoming traffic to Bergen.

 Are you looking to rent a car?
-We personally like Discover Cars for its fantastic deals and amazing benefits.
-Check ’em out!
+We personally use Discover Cars for its fantastic deals and amazing benefits.
+They have some of the best prices in Norway and Scandinavia in general.
+Check them out!

 Option 1: Free Parking in Bergen While Avoiding Tolls if You are Coming From the South: